skzidev/SKZI/README.md

 GlintCode - An IDE for iOS I made With apple shortcuts, using the <a href="https://github.com/engineer-man/piston">Piston API</a>

-Vim (me edition) - A quick Vim Clone I wrote in batch because I was bored :)
+Vim (me edition) - A quick Vim Clone I wrote in batch because I was bored.